acend/kubernetes-basics-training/content/labs/010.4/_index.en.md

 In this example, we want the file to be mounted as a volume in the container.
 We add the ConfigMap in the deployment as follows:

-Basically, the pod or in our case the deployment has to be edited with `kubectl edit deployment example-spring-boot --namespace [TEAM]-dockerimage`:
+Basically, the pod or in our case the deployment has to be edited with `kubectl edit deployment example-spring-boot --namespace [USER]`:

 ```
       - configMap: